-- 1) Apartment Unit means one of several single family residential units within one building that is not a "multi-unit dwelling."
+- Apartment Unit means one of several single family residential units within one building that is not a "multi-unit dwelling."
 An "apartment unit" must contain at least one full bath and kitchen, but not more than two toilets.
-An "apartment unit" typically includes, but is not limited to, an individual dwelling unit in a garden, medium or high-rise type residential building. - 2) Biotechnology Research and Development or Manufacturing means any development as jointly defined and approved by the Montgomery and Prince George's County Councils as eligible for a waived System Development Charge, more particularly described in Schedule C, attached. - 3) Drainage Charge is the portion of the System Development Charge applicable to drainage fixture units for apartments and residential properties having five or fewer toilets. - 4) Drainage Fixture Unit Value is a measure of the probable discharge into the drainage system by a particular plumbing fixture in terms of volume rate of discharge and duration of a single drainage operation and the time between successive operations. - 5) Dwelling Unit means a single-family housing unit used as a residence, including trailers and mobile homes. - 6) Elderly Housing means residential units as jointly defined and approved by the Montgomery and Prince George's County Councils as eligible for a waived System Development Charge, more particularly described in Schedule D, attached. - 7) Hookup means the joining of the on-site water and/or sewer line(s) to the Commission's service connection or the installation of plumbing fixtures in a building served by the Commission's water and/or sewer facilities. - 8) Multi-Unit Dwelling means a building that will accommodate several housing units on a lateral basis; namely, semi-attached houses, row houses, or townhouses used as residences. - 9) New Service means: - a) the first-time hook-up of a property to the Commission's water and/or sewer system, including - 1) a direct connection of an improvement or building; or - a connection of the improvement or building through an existing on-site system; or - b) a new connection or increased water meter size for a property previously or currently served by the Commission if the new connection or increased meter size is needed because of a change in the use of the property or an increase in demand for service at the property.
+An "apartment unit" typically includes, but is not limited to, an individual dwelling unit in a garden, medium or high-rise type residential building. - Drainage Charge is the portion of the System Development Charge applicable to drainage fixture units for apartments and residential properties having five or fewer toilets. - 3) Drainage Fixture Unit Value is a measure of the probable discharge into the drainage system by a particular plumbing fixture in terms of volume rate of discharge and duration of a single drainage operation and the time between successive operations. - Dwelling Unit means a single-family housing unit used as a residence, including trailers and mobile homes. - 5) Hookup means the joining of the on-site water and/or sewer line(s) to the Commission's service connection or the installation of plumbing fixtures in a building served by the Commission's water and/or sewer facilities. - 6) Multi-Unit Dwelling means a building that will accommodate several housing units on a lateral basis; namely, semi-attached houses, row houses, or townhouses used as residences. - 7) New Service means: - a) the first-time hook-up of a property to the Commission's water and/or sewer system, including - 1) a direct connection of an improvement or building; or - a connection of the improvement or building through an existing on-site system; or - b) a new connection or increased water meter size for a property previously or currently served by the Commission if the new connection or increased meter size is needed because of a change in the use of the property or an increase in demand for service at the property. - 8) Non-Residential Unit is a structure not otherwise defined as a Residential Unit, generally commercial or industrial in nature.
+Examples may include shopping malls, non-residential townhouses, warehouses, industrial buildings, restaurants, schools, dormitories, hospitals, hotels, motels, nursing homes, office buildings, churches, theaters, and similar commercial or industrial buildings.